confinlay/confinlay.github.io/src/content/projects/thesis-final-plan/index.md

 - The paper “An Interpretable Deep Classifier for Counterfactual Generation”[^3] imposes a supervised objective on a generative model (a VAE + normalising flows).
 However, the classifier is a Bayesian probit linear regression model, and the method relies on this by finding a trajectory in latent space which crosses the decision boundary.
 This is in contrast with the gradient-descent optimisation, which is necessary to cross a highly non-linear decision boundary in a neural network classifier.
 - The PhD thesis “Understanding and Exploiting the Latent Space to Improve Machine Learning Models eXplainability”[^4] takes this a step further and learns a linear transformation from input to latent space.
 It demonstrates that this is “inherently interpretable”, but the trade-off between interpretability and performance is clearly present.
 This approach is unworkable on a non-linear differentiable model like a neural network. **A useful observation from this paper, however, is that latent spaces which are optimised to place data with similar *prediction labels* near one another produce more robust counterfactual explanations (i.e. less likely to be adversarial)**.
 This bodes well for our approach, as this applies in the classification latent space but not the generative.

-I identify a gap here - methods which directly acknowledge the utility of exploring the latent space upon which the decision boundary is drawn in search of counterfactuals which explain that decision boundary tend to impose linearity to either the representation learning, the prediction learning, or both.
-Methods that are suitable for use on black-box models usually explore a generative latent space which has nothing to do with the decision boundary of the black box in question.
+I identify a gap here - methods that directly acknowledge the utility of exploring the latent space *upon which the decision boundary is drawn* in search of counterfactuals that explain *that decision boundary* tend to impose linearity to either the representation learning, the prediction learning, or both.
+On the other hand, methods that are suitable for use on black-box models (i.e. that don't impose linearity) usually explore a *generative* latent space which has nothing to do with the decision boundary of the black box in question.

 ---

-## 3) Generative vs. non-generative latent spaces
+## Generative vs. non-generative latent spaces

 We have discussed the fact that, while the latent space of a classifier is not optimised to model the data distribution, and instead learns to represent the data in such a way that it is highly discriminative, we can guide our optimisation to regions of the latent space that are *in distribution.* However, this doesn’t fully solve the problems of generating counterfactuals - the latent space may indeed have regions where it models a portion of the data distribution, but this does not mean that it retains enough information to reconstruct the data.
 The non-linear mapping $x→z$ of a neural network is not inherently invertible, particularly if a reconstruction loss is not included in the optimisation objective.

 The section following this one will discuss alternative methods of projecting changes in the latent space back to the input dimensions, but first we will discuss two pieces of research that seek to understand the generative capacity of the classifier’s latent space.

-### (a) ReGene and connections to prototypes
+### ReGene and connections to prototypes

 **ReGene** is an approach developed in “Classify and Generate: Using Classification Latent Space Representations for Image Generations”[^5] that acts as an alternative to conditional generative models for class-condition generations.
 Similarly to what we are considering, the paper first trains a classifier and then trains a decoder to reconstruct the image data from the latent space that lies at the penultimate layer.
 The crucial insight from the paper is its method for controlled generation and staying in distribution.